irina-turova/pascal-jvm-compiler/README.md

 * Functions declaration and invocation

 ## Example
-In this README the work of the compiler is illustrated by the example of a Pascal program that implements a ternary search algorithm for square equation solution.
+In this README, the compiler’s work is illustrated by the example of a Pascal program that implements a ternary search algorithm for a square equation solution.
-In each section one of the modules of the compiler is discussed and illustrated by a screenshot of the program parts containing the messages provided by the discussed module (other modules messages are blured).
-You can see a full program listing below.
+In each section, one of the modules of the compiler is discussed and illustrated by a screenshot of the program parts containing the messages provided by the discussed module (other modules’ messages are blurred).
+You can see a complete program listing below.

 ![example_full.png](readme/example_full.png)

 ## Lexical analysis
-Lexer is a compiler module which transforms a program text into a sequence of language symbols.
+Lexer is a compiler module that transforms a program text into a sequence of language symbols.
 It also reveals lexical errors:
-* Constant range violation (i.e. for integer value the range is -32768..32767)
+* Constant range violation (i.e., for an integer value, the range is -32768..32767)
 * Detection of the unsupported characters (i.e. `%`, `!`, `$`)

 ![example_lexer.png](readme/example_lexer.png)

 ## Syntax analysis
 Syntax Analyzer checks the sequence of symbols for language syntax rules and generates syntax errors.
-For example, having a set of high-level BNF syntax rules and an if expression `a < 0,0`, Syntax Analyzer detects unexpected `,` and generates en error message.
+For example, having a set of high-level BNF syntax rules and an if expression `a < 0,0`, Syntax Analyzer detects unexpected `,` and generates an error message.

 `<if statement> ::= if <expression> then <statement> | if <expression> then <statement> else <statement>` </br>
 `<expression> ::= <simple expression> | <simple expression> <relational operator> <simple expression>`</br>